 Direct Deposit is the easiest and most convenient way to receive a refund of overpayment, if applicable, from your student account and to receive your pay from campus employment.
 Employment pay will be deposited directly into your bank account every two weeks.
 You may sign up for Direct Deposit at any time on insideWheaton.
 Please make sure to have your bank routing number and account number available.

-Each student must read and acknowledge the Student Financial Agreement Form through insideWheaton at the beginning of each semester.
+Each student must read and acknowledge the Student Financial Agreement through insideWheaton prior to each semester’s registration.
 A copy of the Student Financial Agreement is available on the Student Financial Services section of the website and should be thoroughly read.
-More information about Sign In will be sent from the Office of the Registrar to your Wheaton email just prior to the start of the semester.
+More information about registration will be sent from the Office of the Registrar and Academic Advising to your Wheaton email.